 - Learn new vocabulary words for each topic/theme

 Conversation groups will be held throughout the year, with sign-ups in September and January.
-Each conversation group lasts one hour at the Library.
+Each conversation group lasts one hour at the Library, unless otherwise noted.
 Participants are strongly encouraged to attend all sessions.
 There is no additional fee for joining a conversation group, but you must be a member of the Library.

 FAQs on Conversation Groups